Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 create
 -----

-``create`` generates the required folder structure for input and output files.
+``create`` generates the required folders for input and output files.
 Once these folders are created the input files have to be placed into the correct locations.
-After creating the folders, please put the required files in the proper folders.
+Therefore, after creating the folders, please put the required files in the proper folders.

 BAMs: For ``.bam`` files

 database: For all databases.
-For example: BSRD, nr...
+For example:

+sRNA database, nr database (for sRNA detection)

+go.obo, goslim_generic.obo, idmapping_selected.tab (for GO term detection)

+species.v9.1.txt (for protein-protein interaction)

+Rfam_riboswitch_ID.csv (for riboswitch detection)

 manual_TSS: If you detected transcription starting sites(TSS) manually, you can put the results here.
 When you compute TSS, ANNOgesic will merge them together.
 If you want to run ``TSS_optimization``
-for TSS.
-It also required.
+for TSS, it is also necessary.

 manual_processing_site: It is similar with ``manual_TSS``, it is for processing sites.